tdm00/swgoh-squad-arena-payout-bot/README.md

   - Appearance
   - Enable Developer Mode
    (enable dev options in Discord, right-click the channel and copy ID)
+- go to `src/global.js` and add the new line `global.channelId = 'Your channel id here'`
-- go to `src/Bot.js` and change the value for `channelId` to the channel ID you just copied
+- go to `src/global.js` and add the new line `global.embedHeaderText = 'Your custom description here'`, leave it blank `global.embedHeaderText = ''` for none
 - make your changes to the xlsx file.
 Do not change its layout or column names
 - run `npm start`